 The graph looks good, but we can make it better with a couple of changes.
 Let's click and drag the legend to the open space on the left top of the graph.

-Finally we will make the title font a little larger:
+Finally, we will make the title font a little smaller:

 - Click inside the graph to switch from canvas to graph settings:

-- Double-click the current font for the title (Verdana 10 in this case).
+- Double-click the current font for the title (Helvetica Neue 18 in this case).
 Then select the new size, 14 pts:

 Export the graph